-In Arizona, month-to-month lease exists if there is not a written lease agreement or the written lease agreement has expired.
+In Arizona, and in the absence of a lease agreement–or if the lease expired–the tenants have month-to-month lease.
 Per A.R.S. § 33-1375(B) a landlord or tenant can terminate the month-to-month lease with a 30 day written notice.

 It can be somewhat confusing as to when the 30 days starts running.
 It would be logical if the 30 days started from the time it was mailed or the time it was received.
 However, the 30 days start at the beginning of the next billing cycle–usually the first of the month.